CaueStry/InvoiceTransferStarkBank/README.md

 * Create a Stark Bank Sandbox Project and add your private key

-* Add a Webhook subscribing to "invoice" and "transfer" and linking to your endpoint URL (Server has to be running in HTTPS mode unless using an HTTPS proxy)
+* Add a Webhook subscribing to "invoice" and "transfer", and link it to your endpoint URL (Server has to be running on HTTPS mode unless using an HTTPS proxy)

 ### App Setup